 Cash and Cash Equivalents - We consider all highly liquid investments purchased with original maturities of three months or less to be cash equivalents.
-Balancesmay exceed federally insured limits.
+Balances may exceed federally insured limits.
 We also hold cash outside of the U.S. that is not federally insured.

-Trade Receivables - Trade receivables are presented net of the related allowance for uncollectible accounts of approximately \$13,000 and \$242,000 at December 31, 2021 and 2020, respectively.
+Trade Receivables - Trade receivables are presented net of the related allowance for uncollectible accounts of approximately \$3.5 million and \$0.6 million at December 31, 2022 and 2021, respectively.
 We record the allowance based on historical experience, the age of the receivables, and identification of customer accounts that are likely to prove difficult to collect due to various criteria including pending bankruptcy.
 However, estimates of the allowance in any future period are inherently uncertain and actual allowances may differ from these estimates.
 If actual or expected future allowances were significantly greater or less than established reserves, a reduction or increase to bad debt expense would be recorded in the period this determination was made.
 Our credit policy generally provides that trade receivables will be deemed uncollectible and written-off once we have pursued all reasonable efforts to collect on the account.
-In accordance with ASC 606, the return reserve liability netted against trade receivables was \$1,670,000 and \$1,348,000 at December 31, 2021 and 2020, respectively.
+In accordance with ASC 606, the return reserve liability netted against trade receivables was \$2.1 million and \$1.7 million at December 31, 2022 and 2021, respectively.

 Concentration of Credit Risk - We have significant transactions with a large number of customers.
-No customer represented 10% of trade receivables - net as of December 31, 2021 and 2020.
+No customer represented 10% of net trade receivables as of December 31, 2022 and 2021.
 Our exposure to credit risk is impacted by the economic climate affecting the retail shoe industry.
 We manage this risk by performing ongoing credit evaluations of our customers, maintaining reserves for potential uncollectible accounts and utilizing credit insurance for some of our key customers.

-Supplier and Labor Concentrations.
-We purchase raw materials from a number of domestic and foreign sources.
+Supplier and Labor Concentrations- We purchase raw materials from a number of domestic and foreign sources.
 We produce a portion of our shoes and boots in our Dominican Republic, Puerto Rico, Illinois and China operations.
 We are not aware of any governmental or economic restrictions that would alter these current operations.

-We source a significant portion of our footwear, apparel and gloves from manufacturers in Asia, and primarily in China, Vietnam and Indonesia.
+We source a significant portion of our footwear, apparel and gloves from manufacturers in Asia, and primarily in China and Vietnam.
 We are not aware of any governmental or economic restrictions that would alter our current sourcing operations.

-Inventories - Inventories are valued at the lower of cost, determined on afirst-in, first-out (FIFO) basis, or net realizable value.
-Reserves are established for inventories when the net realizable value (NRV) is deemed to be less than its cost based on our periodic estimates of NRV.
+Inventories - Inventories are valued at the lower of cost, determined on a first-in, first-out (FIFO) basis, or net realizable value (NRV).
+Reserves are established for inventories when the NRV is deemed to be less than its cost based on our periodic estimates of NRV.